callnirajgupta/PortalAcdtEdu/src/test/resources/ReadMe.txt

 BrowserDriver:
 Drivers will download automatically.No need to download browser driver

+How to run
+Update the browser name in config.properties under src/test/resoureces/config Browser=firefox
 Reports:
 We are gererating three type of report1.
 Under Target folder